 TO SEE LOCAL PLANNING APPLICATIONS click here

-URGENT - URGENT - HELP REDUCE SPEEDING THROUGH OUR VILLAGE - URGENT - URGENT
+URGENT - URGENT - HELP REDUCE SPEEDING THROUGH OUR VILLAGE - URGENT -

 Tolleshunt Major Community Speed Watch Group.